jumpingjoy/watchnationpro/index.md

 ### Post Author
-#### Tracey Brian
+#### Sarah Hollen
 {% include image.html img="menstruation.jpg" alt="problem-menstruation" caption="Problem Tracking Menstrual Cycle" align="left" %}
-Tracey Brian is the main author of WatchNationPro.
+Sarah Hollen is the main author of WatchNationPro.
 She is also a technology and fitness enthusiast.
 She spends his time reading, playing tennis and doing exercise.
 You can find more about him <a href="about-us">here</a>.

 <b><a href="">See author's posts</a></b>